Classic Béchamel Sauce

 1. Step 1:

-How to make a classic white bechamel sauce?
-Prepare the necessary ingredients.
+How do you make classic white béchamel sauce?
+Gather the ingredients.
 Use odorless vegetable oil.
-Milk should not be cold, heat it slightly over low heat.
-This will make it easier to make the sauce homogeneous.
+The milk shouldn't be cold — warm it slightly over low heat.
+This makes it easier to get a smooth sauce.

 2. Step 2: